All participating families will be required to comply with the following:

 - No children under 12 years of age will be allowed at the building without a parent or guardian present.
 A child 12 or older is free to be dropped off, as long as they can behave appropriately, and only at times they have classes to attend.
 If they are unable to follow our behavior guidelines, they will lose the privilege of being there unsupervised.

 - Every GMA family is also required to help pay for the cleaning of our building.
-The church we use hires a cleaning service, and our part of the cost comes to approximately $20 a family per semester.
-This fee will be paid when paying for classes.
+The church we use hires a cleaning service, and our part of the cost comes to approximately $10 per family per semester.

 - Each family participating at GMA is charged an annual non-refundable $60 registration fee per family.
 This is in addition to your tuition fees for classes you enroll in.
 This fee helps cover the cost of administrative needs (i.e. website, insurance, etc.), as well as rent for our building.
 Families joining only winter semester will be required to pay a non-refundable $30 registration fee.

 - Because our priority is making sure we have enough parents teaching to fill our class slots, preference will be given to those willing to do so.
 As such, it is expected that you will be willing to teach or co-teach a class every semester unless there are extenuating circumstances that are discussed with the executive committee.

 At GMA we want to nurture a safe culture of mutual respect and provide our students, mentors, and families with a healthy learning environment.
 In order to do so, we have put certain rules in place, maintaining that parents are ultimately responsible for the instruction and guidance of students, and themselves, regarding their behavior.
 GMA has set standards of conduct for its students.
 Prior to enrollment, we ask that parents honestly and objectively assess the needs of each student and their readiness to meet these standards.